b00f/lilak/README.md

-# Lilak, A Persian Dictionary for Hunspell based on Persian Morphology
+# Lilak, Persian Spell Checking Dictionary

-[Lilak](https://github.com/m-o-s-t-a-f-a/lilak) is an open source project for generating Persian dictionary for [hunspell](https://github.com/hunspell/hunspell) spell checker.
+[Lilak](https://github.com/m-o-s-t-a-f-a/lilak) is an open source project for generating Persian dictionary for [hunspell](https://github.com/hunspell/hunspell) spell checker based on Persian Morphology.
 In Persian language affixes can change the meaning of the word.
 Some suffixes attached to a word as short form of verbs.
 For detecting these suffixes we need to know the part-of-speech and in some cases the exact pronunciation of the word.
 Lilak has a lexicon of Persian words with part-of-speech tags.
 Lilak build a dictionary for hunspell to predict the best form of compound words based on morphological rules.